DWI-DUI Texas

 Drunk driving with a child passenger

-• You will lose driver’s license for another 180 days.
+• You will lose your driver’s license for another 180 days

 INTOXICATION MANSLAUGHTER

-intoxicated and by reason of that intoxication causes the death of another by accident or mistake.
+Intoxicated and, because of that intoxication, causes the death of another by accident or mistake.

-(Serious crime of the 2nd degree) –These offenses are prosecuted under different code sections than DWI law and expose offenders to much more serious consequences.
+(Serious crime of the 2nd degree) –These offenses are prosecuted under different code sections than DWI law and expose offenders to much more severe consequences.

 • Maximum Fine: Up to $10,000